 - In Pillars of Eternity II: Deadfire, you first gain control of the protagonist in The Inbetween, the place where souls go when they're separated from the body.
 Here, the Watcher appears as a vaguely humanoid blob of purple light and mist as they wander along a path while the previous game is briefly recapped, then chat with a psychopomp who handles the chargen process.
 Once that's done, your soul form changes to a transparent purple version of the selected character model, and shortly afterwards you wake up in your customised body.

 - Some tabletop RPG campaigns, such as Vecna Lives! from Dungeons & Dragons, start the players off with a group of premade characters, then replace them with characters made by the players.
-There are also campaigns where you start off as zero-level peasants with no class skills and, should you survive, get to roll up a level one adventurer based on the original character.
+There are also campaigns featuring so-called "funnel system", where you start off as zero-level peasants with no class skills and, should you survive, get to roll up a level one adventurer based on the original character.

-- Character generation in most New World of Darkness game lines involves starting with a Muggle and then adding the appropriate supernatural template.
+- Character generation in most New World of Darkness game lines starts with a Muggle and then adds the appropriate supernatural template.
 These games propose an optional "prelude" chapter to play out how said Muggle got bitten by a vampire, Awakened to magic, had their First Change into a werewolf, and so on.